joinpursuit/AC_4_Web/units/html/lessons/html_list_link_img_tags.md

 ### Unordered List Tags

 An _unordered list_ works in the same way that an ordered list does except now it uses standard bullets in place of numbers.
-To make our list unodered, we just need to change our `<ol>` tags to `<ul>` tags.
+To make our list unordered, we just need to change our `<ol>` tags to `<ul>` tags.

 ```html